J-Wall/camfi/docs/usage/notebooks/activity_analysis.rst

         "rainfall_mm",             # All zero in this dataset "cloud_amount_9am_oktas",  # Hass missing data
         "exposures",               # Exposure variable
+        "lat",
+        "lon",                     # All locations are the same "elevation_m",             # in this example
     }
     covariates = list(filter(lambda c: c not in drop, maelstrom_df.columns))